 The CBSA offers voluntary Trusted Traveller programs to streamline border clearance for pre-approved, low-risk Canadian and U.S. citizens and permanent residents.
 As a member, you can use the following Trusted Traveller programs when entering Canada at major airports, highways and waterways:

 The NEXUS program is jointly run by the CBSA and U.S. Customs and Border Protection (CBP) and offers benefits to trusted travellers who are crossing the border into Canada and the U.S.

-To become a NEXUS member, you must: complete the application process (either online or by paper); satisfy the admissibility and eligibility criteria; pass risk assessments carried out by both the CBSA and U.S. CBP; and attend an interview at a NEXUS Enrolment Centre.
+To become a NEXUS member, you must: complete the online application process; satisfy the admissibility and eligibility criteria; pass risk assessments carried out by both the CBSA and U.S. CBP; and attend an interview at a NEXUS Enrolment Centre.
 Visit the NEXUS Application web page for more information.

 The CANPASS suite of programs

 The CANPASS suite of programs offers benefits to trusted travellers (Canadian citizens or permanent residents only) who are crossing the border into Canada.
 These programs include:

 To become a member of one or more CANPASS programs, you must: complete the registration process (with a paper application); satisfy the admissibility and eligibility criteria; and pass risk assessments carried out by the CBSA.
 When applying to join CANPASS Air, you must also visit an enrolment centre to finalize your enrolment.
 Visit the CANPASS site for more information.

 You may qualify for a personal exemption when returning to Canada.
 This allows you to bring goods up to a certain value into the country without paying regular duty and taxes.

 You are eligible for a personal exemption if you are one of the following: